bgoonz/docs-collection/github/github/customizing-your-github-workflow/purchasing-and-installing-apps-in-github-marketplace/installing-an-app-in-your-organization.md

 ---
 title: Installing an app in your organization
-intro: 'You can install apps from {% data variables.product.prodname_marketplace %} to use in your organization.'
+intro: "You can install apps from {% data variables.product.prodname_marketplace %} to use in your organization."
 redirect_from:
   - /articles/installing-an-app-in-your-organization
   - /github/customizing-your-github-workflow/installing-an-app-in-your-organization
 versions:
-  fpt: '*'
+  fpt: "*"
 shortTitle: Install app organization
 ---

 {% data reusables.marketplace.marketplace-apps-only %}

 {% data reusables.marketplace.marketplace-org-perms %}